themouette/fossil-core/doc/getting-started.md

 ### Define helpers

-Fossil provides a way to define engine agnostic tempaltes.
+Fossil provides a way to define engine agnostic templates.
 During the alpha stage, there is no simple escaping methods, but it will come eventually.

-In this chapter, we'll se how to create url related helpers.
+In this chapter, we'll see how to create url related helpers.
 Provided helpers are not perfect, but demonstrates how it works.

 First helper is `url` helper, generating and absolute url from provided